 All nodes must be able to resolve the IP addresses and host names of the other nodes in the cluster.
 That means they must all have valid DNS entries or have the appropriate entries in their local hosts file.

-You must run the Network Time Protocol (NTP) on all of the cluster nodes, preferably synchronizing against the same local time server.
+You must run a time synchronization service such as Network Time Protocol (NTP) or chrony on all of the cluster nodes, preferably synchronizing against the same local time server.
 If the time skew between nodes in the cluster is greater than 200 milliseconds, VoltDB cannot start the database.

 It is strongly recommended that you configure your time service to avoid adjusting time backwards.
 For example,

 -x argument.
 If the server time moves backward, VoltDB must pause and